Introduction

 Gnome Racial Traits

-• Hit Points: Average racial hit points, and a racial Constitution boost.
+• Hit Points: Average racial hit points, and a Constitution boost helps, too.

 • Size: Small.
 Medium and small size have few functional differences in Pathfinder 2e.